dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/connecting-gitlab.md

 <Lightbox src="/img/docs/dbt-cloud/cloud-configuring-dbt-cloud/gitlab_navigation_setup.gif" title="Like so!"/>

 Here you can link your GitLab account to dbt Cloud.

 You'll need to set up an application at GitLab in order to make it official - [they have a guide for that here](https://docs.gitlab.com/ee/integration/oauth_provider.html#adding-an-application-through-the-profile)!
 For your dbt Cloud application, you'll want to check the `api` scope level.

 Once you've gotten your Application ID and Secret from GitLab, you can click the Edit button in your Integrations tab, and copy-paste those values into the form.

 <Lightbox src="/img/docs/dbt-cloud/cloud-configuring-dbt-cloud/gitlab_integration_edit_button.png" title="This button!"/>

-Note that you'll need to approve the application explicitly with GitLab:
+GitLab will then ask for your explicit approval:

 <Lightbox src="/img/docs/dbt-cloud/cloud-configuring-dbt-cloud/gitlab_application_auth.png"/>